wtsi-ic/wtsi-software-policy/POLICY.md

-Each staff member who makes copyrightable contributions to a source file should include their own name in the file, usually on an "Author" line in the same comment block as the copyright notice and license text.
+Each staff member who makes copyrightable contributions to a source file should include their own name in the file, usually on an "Author" line in the same comment block as the copyright notice and licence text.
 Staff members may also choose to include an email address to aid in identifying and contacting them in the future, should any issues arise regarding the copyright status of the work.
 In addition, it is good